State Secretariat of Civil Aviation: History

 civil aviation operations were interrupted and only resumed in 1981.
 The following year, a new national airline - Kampuchea Airlines, was formed only to be renamed again as Royal Air Cambodge later.
+The air traffic control had been overseen by Bangkok Area of Responsibility (AOR) since 1972.

-Between 1990-1992, the Department of Civil Aviation was renamed into General Direction of Civil Aviation (GDCA).
+Between 1990 and 1992, the Department of Civil Aviation was renamed into General Direction of Civil Aviation (GDCA).
 By 1992, control of DGCA was passed from the Ministry of Defense to the Council of Ministers.
 In 1993, the Department of DGCA changed its name to Civil Aviation Authority of the Kingdom of Cambodia (CAAKC).
 On January 24, 1996, CAAKC again changed its name to the present title of the State Secretariat of Civil Aviation (SSCA) by The Royal Decree SH RDC 0196, on the formation of State Secretariat of Civil aviation (SSCA) dated 24 Jan 1996.

 In 2004, the Area of Responsibility (AOR) was transferred and integrated from Bangkok AOR to Phnom Penh FIR and SSCA resumed responsibility over this airspace on 8 July.
-Operation and upgrading of the airspace management was granted to Cambodian Air Traffic Services under a concession.
+Operation and upgrading of the airspace management was granted to Cambodian Air Traffic Services under a concession with a Thai-owned corporation SAMART.